 Coffee shops are wonderful places to get hot, steamed milk products.
-If there’s one thing a lot of desserts required, is hot steamed milk products.
+If there’s one thing a lot of desserts required, it’s hot steamed milk products.

 Order your favourite coffee drink.
 Ask for it as a breve, which means with cream.
 It should be around 18% milk fat.
 Those desserts that make pudding often ask for as much milk as cream and 18% is pretty close to half way between whole milk and heavy cream.
 10% would work.
 If any coffee shop makes it in whipping cream, ask them to cut it with milk.